An advanced Surgical Audit tool that extracts information from multiple sources

 Alternatively, administrative scores like ECCS (Episode Clinical Complexity Score) can be calculated by Plaudit itself.
 ECCS is a complexity score maintained by the Australian government and licensed to many other nations.
 ECCS correlates millions of combinations of diagnoses and comorbidities to yield an overall admission "complexity" that correlates well to levels of care/morbidity.
 When you consider that P-POSSUM converts physiological values and surgical assessments into an overall risk, often those values are proxies for underlying diagnoses that have a more direct relationship with risk.
 As an example, deranged hematology carries a risk, but the gastric ulceration causing it has a better link to risk, which is what ECCS calculates.

-Note: the intellectual property underling ECCS is closely held by the Australian IHPA and may only be used in countries that have an IHPA country license.
-ECCS will not be available in other jurisdictions; the older PCCL score may be.
+Note: the intellectual property underling ECCS is closely held by the Australian IHACPA and may only be used in countries that have an IHACPA country license.
+ECCS will not be available in other jurisdictions, though the older PCCL score may be.
 Plato personnel can advise further.)

 Ask for a demonstration!